JuliaData/DataFrames.jl/docs/src/lib/metadata.md

   passed data frames; column level metadata is propagated for columns if some key for a given column is present in all passed data frames and value associated with it is identical in all passed data frames.
-* `getindex` does not affect table level and keeps column level metadata for kept columns
+* `getindex` preserves table level metadata and column level metadata for selected columns
 * `setindex!` does not affect table level and column level metadata
 * [`push!`](@ref), [`pushfirst!`](@ref), [`insert!`](@ref) do not affect
-  data frame metadata (even if they add new columns and pushed row is `DataFrameRow` or other value supporting metadata interface)
+  data frame metadata (even if they add new columns and pushed row is a `DataFrameRow` or other value supporting metadata interface)
-* [`append!`](@ref) and [`prepend!`](@ref) do not change table and column level metadata of the destination data frame, except that if new columns are added and these columns have metadata in the apppended/prepended table then this metadata is preserved.
+* [`append!`](@ref) and [`prepend!`](@ref) do not change table and column level metadata of the destination data frame, except that if new columns are added and these columns have metadata in the appended/prepended table then this metadata is preserved.
 * [`leftjoin!`](@ref), [`leftjoin`](@ref): table and column level metadata is
-  kept from the left table except for non-key columns from right table for which metadata is preserved from right table;
+  taken from the left table except for non-key columns from right table for which metadata is taken from right table;
-* [`rightjoin`](@ref): table and column level metadata is kept from the right table except for non-key columns from left table for which metadata is preserved from left table;
+* [`rightjoin`](@ref): table and column level metadata is taken from the right table except for non-key columns from left table for which metadata is taken from left table;
-* [`innerjoin`](@ref), [`outerjoin`](@ref): propagate table level metadata if
+* [`innerjoin`](@ref), [`outerjoin`](@ref): propagates table level metadata only for keys that are defined in all passed data frames and have the same value;
-  some key is present in all passed data frames and value associated with it is identical. column level metadata is propagated for all columns except for key columns in which case if some key is present in all matching key columns in passed data frames and value associated with it is identical.
+  column level metadata is propagated for all columns except for key columns, for which it is propagated only for keys that are defined in all passed data frames and have the same value.
 * [`semijoin`](@ref), [`antijoin`](@ref): table and column level metadata is
-  kept from the left table.
+  taken from the left table.
-* [`crossjoin`](@ref): propagates table level metadata if some key is present in `df1` and `df2` data frames and value associated with it is identical in them; propagates column level metadata from both source data frames.
+* [`crossjoin`](@ref): propagates table level metadata only for keys that are defined in both passed data frames and have the same value;
+  propagates column level metadata from both passed data frames.
 * [`select`]](@ref), [`select!`](@ref), [`transform`](@ref),
   [`transform!`](@ref), [`combine`]](@ref): propagate table level metadata;
   Column metadata is propagated if:
-  a) a single column from a source data frame is transformed to a single column
+  a) a single column is transformed to a single column and the name of the column does not change
-     in a destination data frame and the name of the column does not change (this includes all column selection operations), or
+     (this includes all column selection operations), or
-  b) a single column from a source data frame is transformed
+  b) a single column is transformed with `identity` or `copy` to a single column
-     with `identity` or `copy` to a single column in a destination data frame even if column name is changed (this includes column renaming).
+     even if column name is changed (this includes column renaming).